mishushakov/gh-clone/README.md

 ./gh-clone.sh .
 ```

-Second argument is the destination
+Second argument is the destination (can also be remote)

 Running the script again will overwrite existing backup, useful when executing with cron